-3. Assessment of development of selected material flow indicators in the Czech Republic in 2009-2014
+3. Assessment of development of selected material flow indicators in the Czech Republic in 2010-2015

-The used domestic extraction went down by 8.8 percent from 173 million tonnes to 157.7 million tonnes in 2009-2014 (Table 1).
-It went down in all years with the exception of 2011 and 2014.
-The decrease in 2009 and 2010 can be attributed to global economic crisis, which was reflected also in the Czech Republic, where GDP went down by 4.8 percent in 2009 (Czech Statistical Office, yearly national accounts, internet application).
-While GDP grew in 2010 and 2011, this growth was not maintained in 2012 and 2013, which was reflected by next decrease in used domestic extraction in these years.
-The growth of both GDP and used domestic extraction was then renewed in 2014.
+The used domestic extraction went down by 1.8 percent from 163 million tonnes to 160.1 million tonnes in 2010-2015 (Table 1).
+The trend of used domestic extraction was unbalanced despite the overall decrease: it started with an increase to 172 million tonnes in 2011 which can be attributed to the abatement of global economic crisis of 2008 and 2009, then it went down as far as to 152.3 million tonnes in 2012 and 2013 and grew again up to 160.1 million tonnes in next two years.
+The linkage between domestic used extraction and GDP was proved again, as GDP went down and grew, respectively, in the same years as domestic used extraction, even though GDP recorded an overall increase by 8.1% in the monitored period (Czech Statistical Office, yearly national accounts, internet application).
 It is meaningful to relate used domestic extraction to the area of the Czech Republic - it expresses pressure coming from the extraction of resources exerted on one unit of the country's area.
-This pressure decreased from 2 193 tonnes per km2 to 1 999 tonnes per km2 in 2009-2014.
-The pressure covers structural changes of landscape related to extraction of non-renewable resources (moving of overburden, undermining) and pressures on biodiversity and land use in the case of extraction of renewable resources (above all when producing biomass in large-scale agro-ecosystems).
+This pressure decreased from 2 067 tonnes per km2 to 2 031 tonnes per km2 in 2010-2015.
+The pressure covers structural changes of landscape related to extraction of non-renewable resources (moving of overburden, undermining) and pressures on biodiversity and land use in the case of extraction of renewable resources (above all when producing biomass in large-scale agroecosystems).